-- 2. Choose N_S nodes at random to serve as the source nodes. - 3.
-Draw node types, link signs, and source node signals according to the model introduced in Section 2.1. - 4.
-For each node that is not a source node, designate it as target node, apply a given rule (Bayes, ShPath, or RNeighbor) according to Section 2.2, and measure its accuracy A. - 5.
+- 1. Generate a synthetic random network of a given class with N nodes and mean degree z.
+If it is not connected, generate a new network.15 - 2.
+Choose $N{\rm S}$ nodes at random to serve as the source nodes. - 3.
+Draw node types, link signs, and source node signals according to the model introduced in Section 3.2. - 4.
+For each node that is not a source node, designate it as target node, apply a given rule (Bayes, ShPath, or RNeighbor) according to Section 3.3, and measure its accuracy. - 5.
 Repeat the above steps 1,000 times.
 From the obtained accuracy values, compute mean accuracy, \overline{A} , and the standard error of the mean (SEM), $\sigma{\overline{A}}$.
 (Figures reporting simulation results depict the mean with error bars that are twice the SEM.)